Toast—a Vision of Software’s Future

 - Despite this (or as I’ll argue later, because of it) Toast has succeeded in building a business that boasts a 110% Net Revenue Retention, 118% Annualized Recurring Run Rate year over year growth, and is serving ~48k customer locations.

-- This piece was informed by conversations with over a dozen conversations with restaurant operators, top-quartile software investors, and vertical software operators.
+- This piece was informed by conversations with over a dozen restaurant operators, top-quartile software investors, and vertical software operators.

 Before we start, a quick follow-up: About a month ago, I publicly put out a hypothesis that I called “Double Bind Theory.”
 My theory stated that companies would allow their most powerful creators to violate content rules out of fear of missed revenue.
 I was proven right in a spectacular way with the leak that Facebook had a program that allowed millions of its most popular creators to post things like revenge porn and racist/violent rhetoric.
 Sucks to be right here, but I called it.

 When analyzing a company, it is hard to not be sucked in by well-crafted marketing fluff or the chest-thumping confidence of executives.
 To fight against this emotional pull, equities analysts at hedge funds are trained to ignore how they feel and to instead examine a company’s financial statements with cold, ruthless, American-Psycho-esque rigor.
 Only once they know the numbers will they deign to examine how the business feels.